mlrun/mlrun/docs/runtimes/node-affinity.md

 ## Pod priority for user jobs

 Pods (services, or jobs created by those services) can have priorities, which indicate the relative importance of one pod to the other pods on the node.
-The oriority is used for
+The priority is used for
 scheduling: a lower priority pod can be evicted to allow scheduling of a higher priority pod.
 Pod priority is relevant for all pods created by the service.
 For MLRun, it applies to the jobs created by MLRun.
 For Nuclio it applies to the pods of the Nuclio-created functions.